wscoble/beyond-the-prompt/presentation/slides.md

 "How do we sandbox this?"

+???

+⏱️ TIME: 6:30 - 8:00 (1.5 min)

+I asked Claude how we could have these conditions running inside our JVM through a sandboxing strategy.

 --

-And that's when I learned something important.
+And that's when I saw Claude auto-compacting our coversation again after only a few minutes.

+???

+Claude was compacting again; why?

 --

-**The answer depends on what Claude knows.**
+**The answer depends on what Claude knows.
+And space is limited.**

 ???

-This is the bridge.
-We go from the sandboxing problem to the realization that Claude's answer quality depends on the context it has.

-This sets up why context window economics matters - it's not theoretical, it directly affects the quality of solutions you get.
+Claude could only act on what it knows, but it can't know everything.

 ---